New Digital Resources for Nonprofits & Individuals Looking for Grants & Scholarships

 Grants to Individuals

 Find foundations that give scholarships, fellowships, and awards to students, artists, researchers, and individuals.
-Grants to Individuals (GTI) includes profiles of over 10,000 grant makers with details on funders that provide scholarships, fellowships, and grants.
+Grants to Individuals (GTI) has been incorporated into Foundation Directory’s search capabilities and includes profiles of over 10,000 grant makers with details on funders that provide scholarships, fellowships, and grants.

-This online resource has a basic search where you can use descriptive phrases for the funding you’re seeking, such as “Art School Scholarships in Washington State” or “Medical Research Grants in Oregon.”
-The Advanced Search options let you search multiple fields and select multiple subjects, geographic focus, and more (Figure 2).
+You can use descriptive phrases for the funding you’re seeking, such as “Art School Scholarships in Washington State” or “Medical Research Grants in Oregon.”
+The Advanced Search options let you search multiple fields and select multiple subjects, geographic focus, and more.

 Foundation Directory